SameerSondhi/Board-Game-Shoppe/README.md

 ![Screenshot](Cart.png)
 ![Screenshot](Checkout.png)

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage
 This website is customizable and scalable.

 ## Project Status